tinoquiroga/Fabrikam-Project/docs/demos/Copilot-Studio-Agent-Setup-Guide.md

 **"LimitTools" or "Limiting number of tools to 15" Errors**
 - Copilot Studio has a maximum limit of 15 tools per custom connector
-- The Fabrikam MCP server has been optimized to provide 10 consolidated tools (well under the limit)
+- The Fabrikam MCP server has been optimized to provide 11 consolidated business tools (well under the limit)
 - **Consolidated tools include**:
+  - **Executive**: GetBusinessDashboard, GetBusinessAlerts
-  - **Sales**: GetOrders (includes order details by ID), GetCustomers (includes customer details by ID), GetSalesAnalytics
+  - **Sales**: GetOrders, GetSalesAnalytics, GetCustomers
-  - **Inventory**: GetProducts (includes product details, low stock filtering), GetInventory (summary and availability checks)
-  - **Customer Service**: GetSupportTickets (includes ticket details, urgent filtering), AddTicketNote, UpdateTicketStatus, GetCustomerServiceAnalytics
+  - **Products**: GetProducts, GetProductAnalytics, GetInventoryOperations
+  - **Support**: GetSupportTickets, GetCustomerServiceAnalytics, AddTicketNote, UpdateTicketStatus
 - If you still see the error, ensure you're using the latest version of the custom connector
 - Delete and recreate the custom connector if the tool count hasn't updated